Job Hunting - Member Advice

 job searching -- inside or outside HP.

-candidate while still employed.
-Very few members report finding an
+a stronger candidate while still employed.
+Very few members report

-about internal jobs that ended abruptly without explanation.
+discussions about internal jobs that ended abruptly without

 Advice and info on